Posted by Vikram Rathod

 Domains are crucial and have a very strong bearing over almost all the facets of SEO – and undeniably the most important part for targeting keywords for your SEO project.
-A domain name which has continuously been registered and is “live” either with only a landing page or a whole website for a long time is commonly known as an aged domain.
+A domain name that has continuously been registered and is “live” either with only a landing page or a whole website for a long time is commonly known as an aged domain.
 Such domains, in most cases, demand a higher price as compared to newly registered domains distinctly because of their age.
 Aged domains are searched for by a number of business owners, as they are perceived by Google as more authoritative and are unlikely to become subject to any age penalty, which is referred to as the ‘Google Sandbox’, and restricting the website from reaching the top of the search engine result pages (SERP’s) purely on the basis of its age.

 Chances Of Growth And Development

 The first vital thing is to determine how the domain name would prove to be useful for your purpose.
 Is there a particular name you are looking out for in an online community?
 Or, a product selling page, is it a directory or a site for personal purposes or some other uses.
 This knowledge will help you in planning the content marketing strategy which will be relevant to your purpose and the domain name.
-A well planned strategy will enable you to fetch a good price if you plan to sell it in the future.
+A well-planned strategy will enable you to fetch a good price if you plan to sell it in the future.

 Length of the Domain Name

-Though there are a number of mixed responses as to how long a domain name could be, the common belief is that, the shorter the better.
+Though there are a number of mixed responses as to how long a domain name could be, the common belief is that the shorter the better.
 It is possible to register a domain name of up to 63 characters, however in order to stream in traffic to your website, keep your domain name as short and unforgettable as possible.

 Traffic coming to the website

-If you are planning to buy an aged domain or the one which has expired, one vital thing to look out for is how much traffic does the site already have.
+If you are planning to buy an aged domain or one which has expired, one vital thing to look out for is how much traffic does the site already have.
 The knowledge of this will help you in developing the domain.
 Also, it is of utmost importance to determine what kind of traffic comes to the site.
-The most valuable of all kinds of traffic is the organic traffic that comes via the search engines.
-At the same time, getting back links from pertinent sites is also a vital factor, as this only means one thing – a higher place in Google’s SERP’s.
-In order to find out how many backlinks a given website has and also it’s page rank including other important metrics, a number of tools are available viz.
+The most valuable of all kinds of traffic is the organic traffic that comes via search engines.
+At the same time, getting backlinks from pertinent sites is also a vital factor, as this only means one thing – a higher place in Google’s SERP’s.
+In order to find out how many backlinks a given website has and also its page rank including other important metrics, a number of tools are available viz.
 Majestic SEO, Ahrefs tool, Open Site Explorer, to name a few.